YunChunChen/Computer-Architecture/README.md

 **[Function]**

     1. We design an arithmetic logic unit (ALU) with two kinds of implementation, behavior level and RTL level.
 Test bench is provided.

     2. We design a register file that realizes the write and read function with write enable control.
-Test bench is provided.
+       Test bench. is provided.

     3. We design a simple calculator based on the previously designed arithmetic logic unit and register file.
 However, to act more like a real calculator, we incorporate a multiplexer into our design, which enables us to write data into the calculator.
 Test bench is provided.